Our Programs

 The Washington Reading Corps is actively engaged in improving literacy in communities, local schools, and learning centers throughout the state.
 In collaboration with the state’s Office of Superintendent of Public Instruction, projects in this program focus on:

-In this program, AmeriCorps member placements are awarded to your organization.
 We provide ParaReading training to members, while you provide project orientation, direct oversight, mentorship, and skill-building throughout the program year.

-In return for your investment in the Reading Corps program, your member(s) will come with a passion for serving others and making a difference in the community, while wanting to learn skills they can use in their professional career.
+In return for your investment in the Reading CorpsĀ program, your member(s) will come with a passion for serving others and making a difference in the community, while wanting to learn skills they can use in their professional career.

-The typical service term for a member is a minimum of 10.5 months and 1,700 hours.The typical program year begins in September.
+Reading Corps members serve 40 hours per week for 10.5 months, starting in September or October.
 The member will be eligible for health insurance, a monthly living allowance, childcare assistance, and -upon successful completion of a service term- an education award equal in value to the current Pell grant.

 Who is eligible to be a WRC partner?